happyspace/rust-happy/README.md

 For custom AWS lambda runtimes, we follow the convention [described in the docs](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html):

 * Include a runtime 'in the form of an executable file named *bootstrap*'
-* Our lambda function, in our case compiled into our runtime *bootstrap*
+* A lambda function, in our case compiled into our runtime *bootstrap*

 We will package our lambda functions in .zip archives for deployment through AWS CDK.